What is Haptics?

 This technology uses a special device that, when touched, generates specific vibrations and patterns of skin deformation.
 This realistically recreates the feeling of pressure, texture, and resistance of an object, making it feel as if it were actually there.
 Visitors will be able to touch virtual objects directly and feel their texture, providing an unprecedented and highly immersive experience.

-Matsusada Precision's PZA and PZ series of piezo actuators have been adopted in haptics research and development at leading institutions such as Nagoya Institute of Technology and Tohoku University.
+Matsusada Precision's PZA and PZ series piezo actuators are widely adopted in haptics R&D at leading institutions, supporting studies on vibration propagation and tactile sensitivity.

 -